 Bar & Pub Licences

 The Licensing Laws in Ireland can be complex and involve a numbers of different Acts and Statutes over a number of years from 1880.
-Ultimately the Licensing and Liquor Act 2000 was enacted in an attempt to consolidate the laws.
+Ultimately the Licensing and Liquor Act 2000 was enacted in an attempt to consolidate the laws for Bar and Pub Licences.
 Since the enactment of this Act and number of amending Acts and regulations have also been passed.

-The consolidation of of Irish Licensing law has resulted essentially in normalised pub or bar licence being deemed a “seven day ordinary on-licence”.
+The consolidation of of Irish Licensing law has resulted essentially in normalised bar and pub licences being deemed a “seven day ordinary on-licence”.
 This licence enables the typical operation of bars and pubs in Ireland within the permitted hours as follows:

 - Monday to Thursday – 10.30 a.m. to 11.30 p.m.